-The following discusses general issues relating to the evaluation of public charge and how it may change in the future.
+The following discusses general issues relating to the evaluation of public charge.
 This information does not constitute legal advice.
 Each situation is different and requires specific analysis.
 Contact CLA for assistance.

 Inadmissibility on the Grounds of Public Charge

 In October of 2018, a proposed rule from the Department of Homeland Security was released, indicating plans to change public charge inadmissibility rules by widening the scope of evaluated benefits that could contribute to determining whether someone is liable to become a public charge.
-In short: if the proposed rule is implemented, there will be more ways to label an immigrant as a “public charge” than there were before.
-This will likely result in fewer immigrants being granted visas and green cards.
-More immediately, this proposed change could (and has) lead to disenrollment from public benefits programs by immigrants and their families, which can (and has!) have devastating impacts on their financial security and health.
+Due to this new rule, there are more ways to label an immigrant as a “public charge” than there were before.
+The implementation of the changed rule will likely result in fewer immigrants being granted visas and green cards.

 What is public charge?